 Parliament passes bill to scrap pensions for office-holders, MPs

 Government office-holders who turn 55 can no longer collect pensions if they remain in office.
-And those who have been accruing pensions have had their pension amounts frozen since May 20 last year.
+And those who have been accruing pensions have had their pension amounts frozen since May 20 this year.

 On Monday, Parliament passed a bill to give legal effect to these and other changes to office-holders' pensions, which were proposed in a White Paper on ministerial salaries that was endorsed in January.
 These changes have already been been put into effect administratively.